imagej/imagej.github.io/_pages/plugins/xlib.md

 The above figure (top) shows a picture of a 3D volume of cement paste measured by FIB-nanotomography at a pixel size of 14.84 x 18.84 x 30.0 nm^3.
 The pores have been segmented by thresholding and different definitions of PSD's have been calculated in slice-wise 2D as well as in real 3D (bottom graph, containing the results of the PSD calculations visualized by [MATLAB](/scripting/matlab)).

 -   {% include citation doi='10.1111/j.1551-2916.2008.02736.x' %}

+## Editors and Viewers

+This section contains plugins that are designed for user-interactive visualization and data processing on 2D slices and 3D volumes.
+They therefore don't just support a unique interaction on some image data, but they provide engines supporting an interactive dialog between the computer and the user.

+### Display Volume

+This plugin provides an orthogonal slicer for image volumes.
+The top view (xy), front view (xz) and side view (yz) of the volume are displayed at a specific point, the center point at startup.
+The point then can be moved by mouse interaction in one of the views while the remaining views keep track of the changes.
+Thereby, any x,y,z-location in the 3D volume can easily be focused and displayed.
+The image value at the current position is always plotted to the ImageJ window.

+As soon as the plugin is activated, the respective image stack disappears.
+Likely, as the orthogonal slicer window is closed, the respective image stack reappears again and the current slice position is selected.

+As the plugin is activated, the orthogonal slicer acts like a common image stack, that is, any filter operations or plugins can be applied to either a single slice or to the entire volume.
+One of the restrictions is that overlays cannot be handled with this plugin and like this, selection of ROIs (i.e. with the selection tools) are not supported.

+Tip: if you add a shortcut for the "Display Volume" plugin, it is easily possible to switch back and forth from a conventional image stack to an orthogonal slicer and vice verca.